AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 ### Increase the Request-Timeout in the header

-Increase the Request-Timeout in the header to 5 minutes for large range calls that are requesting 250,000 events in a read call.
-The gateway will send `408 - Operation timed out error` if the request needs more than 30 seconds.
+Increase the Request-Timeout in the header to five minutes for large-range calls that are requesting 250,000 events in a read call.
+The gateway responds with `408 - Operation timed out error` if the request needs more than 30 seconds.

-The range of values that are held in memory can be large and be anywhere between 1 GB and 2GB, so the system needs enough time to read and return the data.
+The range of values that are held in memory can be large and be anywhere between 1 GB and 2 GB, so the system needs enough time to read and return the data.

-If multiple calls return `408 - Operation timed out error` even after increasing the timeout limit to 5 minutes, do one of the following:
+If multiple calls return `408 - Operation timed out error`, even after increasing the timeout limit to five minutes, do one of the following:

 - Reduce the range in the request calls of this type
 - Retry with an exponential back-off policy

 ### Maximum data read response

-Responses are limited to 2<sup>31</sup> bytes, so the number of bytes written during response serialization cannot exceed that value.
+Responses are limited to 2<sup>31</sup> bytes.
+The number of bytes written during response serialization cannot exceed that value.
 An error message suggesting a smaller read request is returned when the response limit is reached.

 **400 bad request error**